Palanivel Govindasamy: Background

-Palanivel married Kanagam Palanivel and the couple has four sons.
+Palanivel married Kanagam Palanivel and the couple had four sons.

-Political future
+Political career

-In June 2006, Palanivel, previously a vice-president of MIC, entered a new era of top level MIC leadership by defeating a 27-year incumbent, Dato' S Subramaniam, to become the new deputy president of MIC.
+In June 2006, Palanivel, previously a vice-president of MIC, entered a new era of top level MIC leadership by defeating a 27-year incumbent, Dato' Subramaniam Sinniah, to become the new deputy president of MIC.
 He retained his position in the MIC elections concluded on 12 September 2009.
-Palanivel, was appointed MIC president to replace S Samy Vellu on 6 December 2010.
+Palanivel was appointed MIC president to replace Samy Vellu on 6 December 2010.

-Palanivel's position hitherto has been a Deputy Minister from 1999 until March 2008 when he failed to secure his parliamentary seat in the 2008 elections.

-Following the massive defeat of MIC representatives in the 2008 general elections, MIC's top leadership is conspicuously absent in the cabinet of the ruling coalition, Barisan Nasional that is made up of largely race based parties dominated by the Malay-based UMNO.
-It is the more junior members of MIC leadership who won in the General Elections who hold one ministerial and two deputy ministerial posts allocated for the party.
-Moreover, in the April 2009 new government line-up, MIC's representation had been reduced.
+Palanivel's position hitherto had been a Deputy Minister of Rural Development from 1999 until March 2008 when he failed to secure his parliamentary seat in the 2008 elections, appointed by Prime Minister Mahathir Mohamad.
+Following the crushing defeat of MIC representatives in the 2008 general elections, MIC's top leadership was conspicuously absent in the cabinet of the ruling coalition, Barisan Nasional that is made up of largely race-based parties dominated by the Malay-based UMNO.
+It is the more junior members of MIC leadership who won in the General Elections who hold one ministerial and two deputy-ministerial posts allocated for the party.
+Moreover, in the April 2009 new government line-up, MIC's representation was reduced.

-Although the Barisan Nasional coalition won the 2008 general elections, it lost its previous eminent of position of securing parliamentary seats exceeding two-thirds majority.
-In the same elections, serious gains including capturing of five states out the total of thirteen have been made by the alternative coalition, Pakatan Rakyat.
+Although the Barisan Nasional coalition won the 2008 general elections, it lost its previous eminent position of securing parliamentary seats exceeding two-thirds majority.
+In the same elections, serious gains including capturing five states out of the total of thirteen have been made by the alternative coalition, Pakatan Rakyat.

-On 3 May 2010, G Palanivel was appointed as a Senator in the Parliament Upper House.
+On 3 May 2010, Palanivel was appointed a Senator in the Dewan Negara.

 Palanivel returned to the federal cabinet portfolio and was appointed Deputy Minister of Plantation Industries and Commodities after a minor Cabinet reshuffle on 4 June 2010.

-On 6 December 2010, G Palanivel was appointed as the 8th MIC President succeeding Samy Vellu who had held the post for 31 years.
+On 6 December 2010, Palanivel was appointed the 8th MIC President succeeding Samy Vellu who had held the post for 31 years.

-On 5 May 2013, G Palanivel won the Cameron Highlands Parliament seat in the 13th Malaysian General Election.
+On 5 May 2013, Palanivel won the Cameron Highlands Parliament seat in the 13th Malaysian General Election.
 The Malaysian Indian Congress won 4 (Cameron Highlands, Segamat, Hulu Selangor, Tapah) Parliament seats in total and 5 (Gambir, Kahang, Tenggaroh, Gadek, Jeram Padang) State seats, an extra seat compared to the previous election in Malaysia.
-He was then appointed as Minister of Natural Resources and Environment.
+He was then appointed Minister of Natural Resources and Environment.

-On 3 July 2013, G Palanivel said that MIC was against the controversial bill which allows unilateral conversion of child below 18 years old into Islam.
+On 3 July 2013, Palanivel said that MIC was against the controversial bill which allows unilateral conversion of a child below 18 years old to Islam.

-On 5 July 2013, G Palanivel commented "It was a fair move taking into consideration the sensitivities of various stakeholders and groups.
+On 5 July 2013, Palanivel commented "It was a fair move taking into consideration the sensitivities of various stakeholders and groups.
 MIC still stands by its statement that the consent of both parents are needed for the conversion of children to Islam," after the controversial bill on conversion of minors was withdrawn by the Malaysian ruling government Barisan Nasional.

+Death

+On 17 June 2025, Palanivel died at the age of 76.